Frequently Asked Questions

 Where did the stars go after the installation??

-Individuals, group and communities contributed stars the installation in Brisbane as part of Festival 2018 during the Games.
+Individuals, group and communities contributed stars for the One Million Stars installation in Brisbane as part of Festival 2018 during the Gold Coast Commonwealth Games.

 After Festival 2018, the One Million Stars to End Violence project kept a number of the stars strings for future projects.
 In addition, a number of stars were donated to Reverse Garbage Queensland (RGQ), a registered charity that strives to protect our environment.

 Will the project continue after the installation?